spex-xray/spex-help/source/getstarted/docker.rst

 In this environment, you can just run spex or trafo::

     user@0922f2e4ff85:~> spex
-    Welcome user to SPEX version 3.05.00
+     Welcome user to SPEX version 3.06.00

      NEW in this version of SPEX:
-    11-06-2018 Added Ext_Rate column to new spo files 18-12-2018 SPEX is now using the GPL license 18-12-2018 Release of version 3.05.00
+    05-06-2019 Update of cooling processes
+    18-12-2019 Included new atomic data (Fe-L, Gu et al. 2019) 05-02-2020 Included Python interfaces for SPEX
+    24-03-2020 Included new molecular dust data
+    10-07-2020 SPEX manual now at: https://spex-xray.github.io/spex-help
+    10-07-2020 Report questions and issues to: https://github.com/spex-xray/spex-help/issues

+     Currently using SPEXACT version 2.07.00.
+Type `help var calc` for details.

     SPEX>